aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 This seems too good to be true and it is.
 They chop extremely harshly at 1/16 and cause all sorts of noisy vibrations.
 If your printer sounds like a dot-matrix printer, check if you have these, as many Chinese sellers substitute HRs for proper A4988 so you can inadvertently end up with a set.

 Avoid.

+People running them at 1/128 say they are quiet though.

 ## Sanyo LV8729